 For other ideas, check out our post covering the best things to do in Amsterdam.

 For even more fun activities, make sure to check the following posts:

-Don’t forget that a lot of the best attractions are actually included ad no extra cost with Amsterdam Discount Passes.
+Don’t forget that a lot of the best attractions are included at no extra cost with Amsterdam Discount Passes.

 The following list provides several fun activities you can enjoy in Amsterdam this June, including concerts, tours, festivities, sporting events, popular summer activities, and more.

 1. See a Concert

-This July, there are several notable musicians performing in Amsterdam.
+This July several notable musicians will be performing in Amsterdam.